nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br>Throughout the lifespan of the program, various errors may occur.
 The <code>ErrorHandling</code> class stores the various errors that could occur.
 The expected errors usually stem from invalid user input or Input Output (IO) errors during file loading.
 The <code>Ui</code> class informs the users of the errors detected and suggests actions for rectification. <br>

 ## 4. Implementation

+### Add

+The `add` command allows users to add a new show which they are watching to the `ShowList`.
+It is invoked by the inputParser.
+The addCommand class checks for the correct number of inputs and throws an exception when the number of arguments is mismatched.
+### Edit

+The `edit` command allows the user to change the details of each show that they are waatching after they have added the show.
+It is self-contained, including its own parser and methods which allows the user to change any parameter they wish, after the user enters `done`, `edit` replaces the old entry with the updated one.

 ## 5. Documentation

+This project comes with 2 pieces of documentation, the developers' guide, which you are reading right now and the user guide, which helps new users get acquainted with the program.

 ## 6. Testing

+We have written J-Unit test for the main functionalities for the program, such as `command` classes.
+The test can be found under `/src/test`.

+When using gradle to build the project, these tests are run automatically and will catch any runtime errors.
+If you have added new functionality, please remember to add a J-Unit test for the new functionality.

 ## 7. Dev Ops
 ##  Appendices